builders/docs/docs/join.md

 ---
-description: Join a movement to build a world we want to live in.
+description: Join a movement to build a world we want to live in
 ---

 # Join

-Join a movement to build a world we want to live in.
+## Join a movement to build a world we want to live in